Geography of Lebanon

-Lebanon is a small country in the Middle East, located at approximately 34˚N, 35˚E. It stretches along the eastern shore of the Mediterranean Sea and its length is almost three times its width.
+Lebanon is a small country in the Levant region of the Eastern Mediterranean, located at approximately 34˚N, 35˚E. It stretches along the eastern shore of the Mediterranean Sea and its length is almost three times its width.
 From north to south, the width of its terrain becomes narrower.
 Lebanon's mountainous terrain, proximity to the sea, and strategic location at a crossroads of the world were decisive factors in shaping its history.

 The country's role in the region, as indeed in the world at large, was shaped by trade.
 It serves as a link between the Mediterranean world and India and East Asia.
 The merchants of the region exported oil, grain, textiles, metal work, and pottery through the port cities to Western markets.

 Physical geography and regions

 The area of Lebanon is 10452 km2.
 The country is roughly rectangular in shape, becoming narrower toward the south and the farthest north.
 Its widest point is 88 km, and its narrowest is 32 km; the average width is about 56 km.
-Because Lebanon straddles the northwest of the Arabian Plate, it is sometimes geopolitically grouped together with nations with adjacent tectonic proximations such as Syria, Yemen, Oman, Qatar, Bahrain, Kuwait, Iraq, Saudi Arabia, Jordan, the Egyptian Sinai, Israel and the UAE.
+Because Lebanon straddles the northwest of the Arabian Plate, it is sometimes geopolitically grouped together with nations with adjacent tectonic proximations such as Syria, Yemen, Oman, Qatar, Bahrain, Kuwait, Iraq, Saudi Arabia, Jordan, the Egyptian Sinai, Palestine, Israel and the UAE.

 The physical geography of Lebanon is influenced by natural systems that extend outside the country.
 Thus, the Beqaa Valley is part of the Great Rift system, which stretches from southern Turkey to Mozambique in Africa.
 Like any mountainous country, Lebanon's physical geography is complex.
 Land forms, climate, soils, and vegetation differ markedly within short distances.
 There are also sharp changes in other elements of the environment, from good to poor soils, as one moves through the Lebanese mountains.

 A major feature of Lebanese topography is the alternation of lowland and highland that runs generally parallel with a north-to-south orientation.
 There are four such longitudinal strips between the Mediterranean Sea and Syria: the coastal strip (or the maritime plain), western Lebanon, the central plateau, and eastern Lebanon.

 The extremely narrow coastal strip stretches along the shore of the eastern Mediterranean.
 Hemmed in between sea and mountain, the sahil, as it is called in Lebanon, is widest in the north near Tripoli, where it is only 6.5 km wide.
 A few kilometers south at Juniyah the approximately 1.5-kilometer-wide plain is succeeded by foothills that rise steeply to 750 m within 6.5 km from the sea.
 For the most part, the coast is abrupt and rocky.
 The shoreline is regular with no deep estuary, gulf, or natural harbor.
 The maritime plain is especially productive of fruits and vegetables.